eugenia1984/english/glossary.md

 - **mobile**: means something that can be moved or used on the go, like mobile phones or tablets.

-- **Module**: refers to a unit or section of a course or training program.
+- **module**: refers to a unit or section of a course or training program.
 For example:

 `The new module on cybersecurity will be added next week.` -> Here, module refers to a specific part of the training focused on cybersecurity.